aras-p/glsl-optimizer/src/gallium/docs/source/screen.rst

   bound to the graphics pipeline as a shader resource.
 * ``PIPE_BIND_COMPUTE_RESOURCE``: A buffer or texture that can be bound to the compute program as a shader resource.
+* ``PIPE_BIND_COMMAND_ARGS_BUFFER``: A buffer that may be sourced by the GPU command processor.
+It can contain, for example, the arguments to indirect draw calls.

 .. _pipe_usage: